SpeciesFileGroup/taxonworks/app/helpers/README.md

     #    taxon_name_link(@taxon_name)
     #
     # Since these object_ methods provide another level of indirection, they are primarily used when the class
-    # of the object is not know, such as when one wishes to display a list of tags of differing objects.
+    # of the object is not know, such as when one wishes to display a list of tags of differing classes
-    # Tag.tag_object is a good example, since this entry can refer to almost any kind of object.
+    # of objects.
+Tag.tag_object is a good example, since this entry can refer to almost any kind of object.

     #
     # Tentative data model helper methods.